General Data Protection Regulation

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by EXAIR Corporation, he or she may at any time contact our marketing department – [email protected].
-The employee of EXAIR Corporation shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by EXAIR LLC, he or she may at any time contact our marketing department – [email protected].
+The employee of EXAIR LLC shall promptly ensure that the erasure request is complied with immediately.

 e) Right of restriction of processing

 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies: